roeszler/kapthol/README.md

   - Each ```<link rel="stylesheet" href="...style.css">``` command is functioning on each .html page with alteration of .css elements.

 - As a site user I can see that every non-text element has alt text or aria-label so that the website can meet accessibility guidelines.
-  - In the upper right, open the Customise and control Google Chrome menu by clicking the three horizontal bars.
+  - In the upper right, open the customise and control Google Chrome menu by clicking the three horizontal bars.
 Select Settings.
   - Click the Show advanced settings... link, and then, under "Privacy", click Content settings....
   - Under the "Images" heading, select Do not show any images.
   - Click OK, and then close the Settings tab.
 If necessary, reopen Chrome to continue browsing.